wipfir97/RFDose/README.md

 ## 💬 Feedback

+Please submit feedback to ...

 ## 📃 License

+License will be added here.

 ## 🙏 Contributors and Acknowledgements

+Contributors will be listed here.

 *This package was developed with the assistance of R Wizard (ChatGPT), an AI assistant powered by OpenAI, for R programming guidance, code review, and best practices.*

 ## 📚 References and Further Resources

+Additional resources and references will be added here.